Security Tools Used by the Office of Information Security

 Network Security Monitoring and Analysis Tool

-We are in the process of implementing a network security analysis and monitoring tool.
+We utilize a network security analysis and monitoring tool.
 This tool is located on the outside edge of our network and receives a copy of all inbound and outbound network traffic.
 This traffic, in the form of data packets, contains information on which computer the data came from, to which computer it is headed, and the data being sent.
 Our tool strips the data portion from the packet, performs a one-way cryptographic hash function on that data, saves the key generated by this algorithm, logs the destination, source, and time, then disposes the entire packet.

 Because it is one-way hash, the Office of Information Security is unable to decrypt the data portion to view the contents – so, for example, we cannot access the text or images or attachments sent in an email.
 The remaining packet information (destination|source|time|hash value) is stored for analysis.